 Also, getting an adrenaline rush is normal in such a situation, which may lead to a harsh tone of voice and forceful behaviour.
 This might be punishing to the animal, regardless of our intentions.

 Still, if that happened, I would consider two things afterwards:

 - How badly did I just mess up?
 Which side effects can I expect to see?
-Can I reduce the impact?
+Can I reduce the impact of those side effects?

 - I wasn’t prepared for this – what can I do to avoid this scenario in the future?

-I think many animal owners run into these acute situations at some point, where you need to act quickly and resolutely in a way that’s aversive to the animal and therefore constitutes a punisher.
+I think many animal owners run into these acute situations at some point, where you need to act quickly and resolutely in a way that’s aversive to the animal, and therefore constitutes a potential punisher.

 Animals recover well from the occasional punisher, that wouldn’t worry me too much.
 After all, that’s life.
 We stub our toe.
 Miss the bus.
 Get rained on.

 “The occasional defensive punishment is likely to be treated less as a shock than as a signal that a reasonable boundary has been overstepped” – Murray Sidman (9)